 Doing so does not have to include emptying your kitchen cabinets and starting from scratch but rather adding more fruits, vegetables, and nutrient-dense foods to your plate.

-Clean eating does not have anything to do with food being clean or dirty.
+Clean eating has nothing to do with food being clean or dirty.

 It simply involves choosing minimally processed, real foods that provide maximal nutritional benefits.

 The idea is to consume foods that are as close to their natural state as possible.

 Additionally, eating foods that are grown more environmentally conscious is a part of the concept of clean eating.

 However, when making decisions about food, nutrition, and health, try focusing primarily on what’s practical and doable for you.

 Also, it may be easier to start by doing one small thing at a time, which can be less overwhelming.